 If you think or know you had Covid-19, you may not participate in the Seminar or Workshop Program until: 10 days have passed since your symptoms first appeared and 24 hours have passed with no fever without the use of fever-reducing medications and other symptoms of Covid-19 are improving.
 If you tested positive with no symptoms, 10 days must elapse since you had a positive test.
 This policy is in line with CDC Quarantine and Isolation guidance.

 For Seminar and/or Workshop participants, the 10-day isolation period advised by CDC means: If you think or know you had your first symptoms of Covid-19 after December 26, 2021, you may not participate in the Seminar.
 If you think or know you had your first symptoms of Covid-19 after December 30, 2021, you may not participate in the Workshop Program.

 Additionally, anyone who is experiencing symptoms of Covid-19, who tests positive, or who had close contact with someone who has Covid-19 is eligible for a full refund at any time.
 (Otherwise, see our general refund and cancellation policy.)

 What if it rains?

 We have moved programming outdoors this year in order to reduce the risks of Covid-19 transmission.
-However, this introduces the risk that rain or other weather will impact our event, including the potential for a last-minute cancellation.
+A large saddlespan tent will provide protection from the elements, however there is still a small risk that inclement weather will present conditions that may be uncomfortable for some participants.
 There are no alternate indoor venues in case of inclement weather.
 There will be no refunds in case of rain or other weather-related issues.
 We thank you for understanding and for helping us to distribute the risk of bad weather.